Tuition & Fees

 - Students Enrolled at the Universities at Shady Grove

-- Online Master's Students (Nursing Informatics or Health Service Leadership and Management)
+- Nursing Informatics or Health Services Leadership and Management Master's Students

 Learn about the many ways you can fund your education, including:

 - financial aid

 - Federal Work Study

 The UMSON Scholarship & Grants Office assists students with Veterans Administration (VA) education benefits.
 All new students interested in using VA education benefits must submit the following documentation and forms to Tara Byrd prior to the start of the semester enrolled.

 - VA Declaration of Intent must be submitted every semester

 - Copy of Certificate of Eligibility

 - Copy of Certificate of Release or Discharge from Active Duty: Form DD214*